Google Launches Agent Payments Protocol (AP2) To Power AI-Driven Commerce

 - Cart Mandates serve as tamper-proof contracts confirming the exact items and price at checkout.

-Together, these cryptographically signed mandates create an audit trail from intent to payment, ensuring merchants can verify that transactions reflect genuine user intent.
+Together, these cryptographically signed mandates create an audit trail from intent to payment.

 Unlocking New Commerce Models